alviandk/log_parser_web_app/README.md

 ![](img/list_entry.png)

 On Upload Log File Entry menu, you can uploading log file to make an addition to the database.
 P.S please don't upload to big file for now (<20mb).
+I attach log example file on this project root folder for you if you wanna try to upload and see the result, the file is named `practice.log`.
 ![](img/upload_log.png)

 [docker-installation]: https://docs.docker.com/engine/installation/